jasonkeene/tcp-to-stdout/README.md

 Why not use `nc` you ask?
 It doesn't handle multiple concurrent connections.

-Why not `inetd`?
+Why not `inetd` or `ncat`?
 Well, this is a lot simpler and took me two minutes to write.

 # Supported tags and respective `Dockerfile` links